By clicking Download, you agree to Zippia’s Privacy Policy and Terms of Use.

 What should a PIP include?

-A PIP should include the specific areas the employee needs to improve, SMART goals, the support and resources the company will provide, and a timeline for them to achieve these goals.
-Also, it should clarify the consequences if the goals are not met.
+A PIP should specify the areas needing improvement, include SMART goals, outline the support and resources provided by the company, and state the timeline for achieving these goals.
+It should also clarify the consequences of not meeting the objectives.

 -